Ruby Romaine: Biography

 Some of the famous faces Ruby's made up include Barbara Eden, Bette Davis, Clark Gable, Debbie Reynolds, Debra Paget and Dennis Weaver (in Seven Angry Men, they didn't have the budget for twelve), Humphrey Bogart, Jane Kaczmarek, Jane Seymour, Jane Wyman (who never said more than a few words to her), Katharine Hepburn, Kirk Douglas, Maureen O'Hara, Mickey Rooney, Ronald Reagan (for his Chesterfield cigarette ads), Rose Marie, Spencer Tracy, the cast of Bonanza, and Candice Bergen.
 She also worked personally for actress Joan Crawford.
 Ruby explains, "My job was to draw her eyebrows in five minutes before the alarm went off."
 Ruby was fired from the film The Greatest Story Ever Told (which was the closet thing she ever had to a religious experience) after actress Angela Lansbury accused her of drinking some of the wine meant for the Last Supper scene.

 Ruby has also done makeup for the pornographic film industry.
 Her work can be seen in the period film, Plymouth Cock.
 "I never needed a 'beaver brush' when I worked with Minnelli!"

 Ruby has had numerous affairs with Hollywood actors.
 The list includes Anthony Quinn, Cornel Wilde, Lawrence Welk, and Robert Mitchum.
-Ruby swears that when she worked on the film Magnificent Obsession with actor Rock Hudson he was "all hands".
+Ruby swears that when she worked on the film Magnificent Obsession with actor Rock Hudson, he was "all hands".

 She's only been arrested once in her life.
 "It was on one of those low-budget shows.
 It was all about people turning into rats."
-A half-pound of cocaine was found in the hair and makeup trailer and Ruby and another woman were taken in for questioning.
+A half-pound of cocaine was found in the hair and makeup trailer, and Ruby and another woman were taken in for questioning.
 She was innocent, but years prior she did let a gaffer rub some on one of her nipples and lick it off.
 "He got a bigger kick out of it than I did.
 That's for sure."

-Ruby began smoking as early as seven years old.
-She has what many would describe as an alcohol problem, but Ruby would never admit to this.
-She sometimes refers to her alcohol as "medication", or a purifier.
-She is not one to refrain from drinking alcohol with medication after her artificial hip was put in backwards.
-She is not keen on missing Happy Hour at Smog Cutters, which she frequently drives to in her blue Buick.
+Ruby began smoking as early as 7 years old.
+She has what many would describe as an alcohol problem, but she would never admit it.
+She sometimes refers to alcohol as "medication", or a purifier.
+She's also not one to refrain from mixing alcohol with medication.
+Ruby hates missing Happy Hour at Smog Cutters, a dive bar in Silver Lake, which she frequently drives to in her blue Buick.
 She enjoys champagne music and wine tasting.
 Ruby is known to call into The Family Spending Channel, a home shopping channel, when she's had "a few too many".

 Ruby only gets mammograms to ensure that she doesn't get dropped from her union's health insurance program.
 Ruby has had a hysterectomy.

 When work slows down, Ruby relies on her Social Security check, Buddy's disability check, her union pension, and food stamps to get by.